graysonarts/writing/august2015/draft.md

 "All patrols within the vicinity of Dexter and Denny, suspect at large, Dominic Quinn has been detained in patrol car twelve west.
 Be advised, suspect should be considered armed and dangerous.
 Engage remote control system to transfer to prison."

 "Fuck!" his hands slam into the steering wheel.
-He looks around, searching for something, noticing the SlamBar™, designed to break safety glass in the case of auto collision.
+He looks around, searching for something, noticing the SlamBar, designed to break safety glass in the case of auto collision.
 It's a vestigial piece of equipment that predates the autodrive system.
 Since it was invented, collisions are almost non-existent.

 He primes the charge, and places the flat bar against the windshield.
 He presses the small metal button on the top of the bar, squeezing his face against his expectations.
 The charge ignites, and the windshield presses out, rebounds back in, pushing his arm into his body, and then wobbles back into place.
-Small fractures appear in the windshield, but the Duraflex™ safety glass withheld the force.
+Small fractures appear in the windshield, but the Duraflex safety glass withheld the force.

 *Goddamn it*  He kicks hard with the heel of his shoe, and a large crack sounds, suddenly swallowed by the wailing of the sirens.
 Two patrol cars, slide into view on either side of the car.
 He kicks another time, using the back of the seat to add more force as he pushes himself through the windshield.